puneet4840/Azure-Tutorials/1 - Basics of Cloud Computing/Basic of Cloud Computing.md

 There are some companies that purchases on-demand cloud services from cloud provider like Azure or AWS and create their on-premises data center to handle sensitive data.
 This is called hybrid cloud.

+### Vocabulary

+**Virtualization**

+Virtualization is a technology that allows you to run multiple virtual computers on a single physical computer.

+- e.g., Suppose we have a computer with high configuration of 512 GB RAM and 1000 CPU.
+A developer needs a server to run his application.
+So we can install a Hyervisor on that computer and logically create 1 CPU or 2 CPU virtual machine or according to the developer's need.
+On which we can use multiple virtual machines on a single computer.

+In case of Azure,  Azure has its own data center with high configuration machine.
+If a user need a virtual machine then hypervisor logically divide the machine according to the requirement and give it to the user.
+This is called concept of Virtualization.

+Virtualization helps in better utilizing the resources of a single computer by dividing them among multiple virtual machine.